simonmichael/hledger_site/src/sponsor.md

 - Fees: payment processor fee + 10% fiscal host fee
 - Goes to: Open Source Collective, a US 501(c)(6) Mutual Benefit Corporation in the state of California, which makes approved disbursements to hledger contributors.

-The most costly and most corporate-friendly method.
-Also the most transparent - all transactions appear in the collective's public ledger.
+The most costly method, and the most transparent (all transactions appear in the collective's public ledger).
+Open Source Collective is a US 501(c)(6) Mutual Benefit Corporation in the state of California, which makes approved disbursements to hledger contributors.
-Not recommended for small donors because of the high fee;
-it's best suited for institutional donors/grantors that need it.
+Not recommended for small donors because of the high fee; it's best suited for institutional donors that need it.

 ### Other

 You can donate directly to specific contributors, eg by paypal to their email address.
 Or offer bounties, in the issue tracker.
-Or propose a paid project or offer consulting work.
+Or propose a paid project or consulting work.

 ## Sponsors